Edelweiss (song): Writing

 While The Sound of Music was in tryouts in Boston, Richard Rodgers felt Captain von Trapp should have a song with which he would bid farewell to the Austria he knew and loved.
 Rodgers and Oscar Hammerstein II decided to write an extra song that von Trapp would sing in the festival concert sequence towards the end of the show.
 As they were writing it, they remembered that Theodore Bikel, who had been cast as Captain von Trapp, was also a guitar-playing folksinger.
 They felt he could display that talent when performing the song.
 The Lindsay and Crouse script provides the metaphor of the simple edelweiss wildflower (Leontopodium nivale) as a symbol of the Austria that Captain von Trapp, Maria, and their children knew would live on in their hearts, despite the German annexation of Austria.
-The metaphor of this song builds on an earlier scene when Gretl presents a bouquet of edelweiss flowers to Baroness Elsa Schräder, during the latter's visit to the von Trapp household.
+The metaphor of this song builds on an earlier scene when Gretl presents a bouquet of edelweiss flowers to Elsa Schräder, during the latter's visit to the von Trapp household.

-Rodgers provided a simple, yet haunting and affecting, waltz-time melody, to the simple Italian style ritornello lyric that Hammerstein wrote about the appearance of the edelweiss flower.
-"Edelweiss" turned out to be one of the most beloved songs in the musical, as well as one of the best-loved songs by Rodgers and Hammerstein.
+Rodgers provided a simple waltz-time melody, to the simple Italian style ritornello lyric that Hammerstein wrote about the appearance of the edelweiss flower.
+"Edelweiss" turned out to be a beloved song in the musical, as well as one of the best-loved songs by Rodgers and Hammerstein.

-"Edelweiss" is the last song Rodgers and Hammerstein wrote together; Hammerstein was already suffering from stomach cancer, which took his life nine months after The Sound of Music opened on Broadway.
+"Edelweiss" is the last song Rodgers and Hammerstein wrote together; Hammerstein was already suffering from stomach cancer, and he died of the illness nine months after The Sound of Music opened on Broadway.